 Identification of assets being transacted

-It may seem obvious to identify the assets beings purchased, but you must be as detailed as possible in this part.
-Detailed descriptions for specific assets should be given.
+It may seem obvious to identify the assets being purchased, but you must be as detailed as possible in this part.
+Detailed descriptions of specific assets should be given.
 For instance, you could indicate the available space for construction and parking, acreage, and building of its lands.
 The most significant difference with the asset purchase is that the buyer will only obtain ownership of the asset with no liabilities.

 Indicate the payment terms

-The debts that come with the business asset(s) also fall under the price negotiations.
-That means, if an asset is involved with loans, both parties involved need to agree on who takes responsibility for it.
+The debts also fall under the price negotiations.
+That means if an asset is involved with loans, both parties involved need to agree on who takes responsibility for it.
 This section also indicates if the buyer should deliver the payment all at once or in installments.

 Representation and warranties

 There are certain things that both parties rely on as part of the transaction.
-That includes the representations and warranties section, which covers such things as the fitness of the assets to specific purposes as well as the condition of sold items.
-In this section, the agreement could also indicate the legal status of parties entering the contract.
+That includes the representations and warranties section, which covers such things as the fitness of the assets for specific purposes as well as the condition of sold items.
+In this section, the agreement could also indicate the legal status of the parties entering the contract.

 Sealing agreement requirements